 - You are physically or mentally impaired from drugs or alcohol

 - You are knowingly under the influence of a hazardous substance that is known to impair your body and your driving abilities

-When you are arrested for DWI in Minnesota, it is a crime to refuse a breath alcohol test, as it is an implied consent test refusal crime.
-You will need the help of an experienced criminal defense attorney to fight these charges and protect your rights against this serious criminal charge.
-Ringstrom Law understands the DWI laws in Minnesota and has the experience to help you through this legal process.
+Whether you’re charged with test refusal or another type of DWI, you will need the help of an experienced criminal defense attorney to fight the charge and protect your rights.
+Ringstrom Law understands Minnesota’s complex DWI laws and has the experience to help you through this legal process.

 - You refused to take the breath test at your arrest